So, You Think You Love Horses?

 Lungeing

-[Schooling] Lungeing refers to exercising a horse in a wide circle without a rider and while attached to a long line and having a special halter on its head, called a lungeing cavesson.
-The horse is impelled by the human's voice, body movements and the use of a special lunge whip, which mostly does not touch the animal and never used to actually strike a horse, which would be counter productive .
-This is a means of schooling the animal and is very useful.
+[Ground Work] Lungeing refers to exercising a horse in a wide circle without a rider and while attached to a long line.
+The horse has a special type of halter on its head, called a lungeing cavesson.
+The horse is impelled by the human's voice, body movements and the use of a special lunge whip, which mostly does not touch the animal..
+You should never actually whip a horse.
+Lungeing is much more difficult to do in practice than you might think.
 I found I needed to receive instruction from a trainer in lungeing techniques.
 My horse had a tendency to come straight to me and stand there rather than proceed around the circle as it should and thereby defeat the purpose of the exercise.
-It really is much harder to learn to lunge properly than you might think.
-You not only need to know basic technique but also have a clear sense of what you are trying to teach the animal in doing it.
+You not only need to know basic technique but also have a clear sense of what you are trying to teach the animal doing it.
 Any kind of training can sour an animal if not properly done with clear goals and a cut off point in mind.

 -